adansari/Msfx.DI/README.md

 - Highly flexible and extensible design

 ## Release Status
 ***Under review*** - For review, please clone the repo and use the `Mxfx.DI.Lab` project to get your hand dirty.
 Do share your feedback and suggestion for improvement and next step.
-OR Download the binaries from [here](https://github.com/adansari/Msfx.DI/releases/download/v-0.20.08.24-preview/mfx-di.zip)

 ## Getting Started
 Lets get started with very basic example.